TysonAndre/git-diff-syntax-highlight/README.md

 Utilities to include syntax highlighting in the terminal, for git diffs and other commands.
 This is a patched version of https://gist.github.com/skanev/0eeb943e3111a1df55fd which fixes rare bugs I've encountered in that gist.
+It also patches the syntax highlighting to match my personal preferences.

 This is configured to highlight ruby, C, C++, Clojure, CSS, ERB, Go, Java, JavaScript, JSON, PHP, Lua, Python, SASS, SCSS, SQL, XML, and YAML files.